Wil-B/Biography/README.md

 6) Open package manager if it doesn't open automatically
 7) Import the package

+### SUPPORT
+The official discussion thread for biography is located at [HydrogenAudio](https://hydrogenaud.io/index.php?topic=112914.0) and that's a great place to go for questions and other support issues.

 ## Screenshots

 ### Top layout with dark theme